SciML/StochasticDelayDiffEq.jl/README.md

 ## Available Solvers

-For the list of available solvers, please refer to the [DifferentialEquations.jl DDE Solvers page](http://docs.juliadiffeq.org/latest/solvers/dde_solve.html).
+For the list of available solvers, please refer to the [DifferentialEquations.jl SDE Solvers page](http://docs.juliadiffeq.org/latest/solvers/sde_solve.html).
 For options for the `solve` command, see the [common solver options page](http://docs.juliadiffeq.org/latest/basics/common_solver_opts.html).